Archive for March, 2008

 Brandy Campbell is a feature writer at Compassion International.
 When she’s not chatting with Compassion execs, Brandy writes newsletter and web stories about Compassion’s ministry to children in poverty.

-They call it “child-proofing” your home.
-Which is actually kind of a backwards way of looking at it.
+Child-proofing your home is actually a backwards way of looking at it.
 You’re not protecting your house from children…you’re protecting children from your house.

 Leaving Uganda will be one of the hardest things I’ve ever had to do.
 I’ve fallen in love with the people here.
 They are the most welcoming, generous and humble people I’ve ever met.